NiNiyas/autoscan/README.md

 ## Google Drive Monitoring

-As mentioned earlier, Plex Autoscan can monitor Google Drive for changes.
+As mentioned earlier, Autoscan can monitor Google Drive for changes.
 It does this by utilizing a proactive cache ( vs building a cache from start to end).

 Once a change is detected, the file will be checked against the Plex database to make sure this is not already there.
 If